13 Best Hot Springs in Idaho

 The trailhead for Stanley Hot Springs is within one of the best places to camp in Idaho.
 The Wilderness Gateway Campground lives up to its name in many ways.
 Alongside the trailhead to Stanley Hot Springs, the campground also lends access to the choppy waters of the Lochsa River.

 Read More: Top-Rated Things to Do in Stanley, ID

 7. Rocky Canyon Hot Springs, Boise National Forest

-Near the scenic communities of Crouch and Garden Valley in southwest Idaho, this beautiful spot to soak is on the Middle Fork Payette River.
+Near the scenic communities of Crouch and Garden Valley, one of the best small towns in Idaho, this beautiful spot to soak is on the Middle Fork Payette River.
 Visitors need to hop on the Wildlife Canyon Scenic Byway, also known as Banks-Lowman Road, to reach the falls.
 It's a short drive north on Middlefork Road from the scenic byway to reach the hot springs' roadside pullout.

 For those coming from Boise, it's approximately a 90-mile drive to Rocky Canyon Hot Springs.
 From the unmarked parking area, visitors cross the river to reach the hot springs on the other side of the bank.
 The water is frigid throughout the year, and high snowmelt makes this crossing dangerous in the spring.
 Winter visitors need to exercise caution on this river crossing as well.

 Traverse the river, and the pools at Rocky Canyon deliver warmth and a beautiful view.
 A small handful of pools built into the canyon have different temperatures to enjoy.
 Either side down the river offers postcard views of the Middle Fork carving its way through Boise National Forest.

 8. Frenchman's Bend Hot Springs, Sawtooth National Forest